 Deadline to submit the Culture Index Survey (This will be emailed after your application and typing test results are received.): June 13, 2017

 Dispatcher Written Exam (Only those who meet the above deadlines are eligible to take the Written Exam.
 Details will be emailed once deadlines are met.): June 15, 2107 at 6 pm.

 Dispatcher Board Exercise (Top passing scores from the Written Exam are eligible): This is a group exercise.
 Must be available in the morning for 2 hours or the afternoon on June 19th.

 Dispatcher Oral Board Interview: This is an individual interview.
-Must be available for 45 minutes on either June 20th or June 21st, morning or afternoon.
+Must be available for 45 minutes the afternoon of June 19th or June 20th or June 21st, morning or afternoon.

 CVSA (Scheduled with those who are recommended by the Oral Review Board.): To be scheduled after June 21st

 Background Investigations: June 22nd to July 6th

 Psychological Evaluation: To be scheduled the week of July 10th

 Other Medical Testing: To be scheduled the week of July 10th